 However, the Group has a specific, independent and anonymous channel for colleagues to raise anonymous Speak Up concerns by sending a note or letter to an Authorised Recipient (as detailed in the Infographic on page 3).
-For anonymous disclosures, feedback cannot be provided following an investigation and supports cannot be put in place for the Discloser.
+For anonymous disclosures, feedback cannot be provided following an investigation.
+In addition, protections and supports cannot be put in place while the Discloser remains anonymous.